-A core objective of the Kerry County Development Plan is the protection of natural areas while the Castlemaine Local Area Plan stresses that developments must not adversely impact on Natura 2000 sites, either by way of water pollution, wildlife disturbance or otherwise.
-With site T06/315N1 located within an SAC and SPA, the culture of clams has the potential to impact the ecological integrity of the designated sites.
-However, the outcome of an Appropriate Assessment of the
+- A core objective of the Kerry County Development Plan is the protection of natural areas while the Castlemaine Local Area Plan stresses that developments must not adversely impact on Natura 2000 sites, either by way of water pollution, wildlife disturbance or otherwise.
+With site T06/342A located within an SAC and SPA, the culture of mussels has the potential to impact the ecological integrity of the designated sites.
+However, the outcome of an Appropriate Assessment of the impacts on the Conservation Objectives of the SAC and SPA indicate that impacts will not be significant. - The proposed aquaculture activity is a positive step towards satisfying the Kerry County Development Plan objective to support the further development of aquaculture in Kerry.

-- The proposed aquaculture activity is a positive step towards satisfying the Kerry County Development Plan objective to support the further development of aquaculture in Kerry. - Equipment (i.e. cages, colourful buoys and markers) associated with the proposed aquaculture activity has the potential to impact the scenic quality of the area.
+• Equipment (i.e. cages, colourful buoys and markers) associated with the proposed aquaculture activity has the potential to impact the scenic quality of the area.
 However, as the site is located in an area with relatively high aquaculture activity, any potential aesthetic impacts of the development are negligible.